How to Set Up SSH Key Authentication in Windows 11

 id_ed25519– Your private key (keep this secret)id_ed25519.pub– Your public key (share this)authorized_keys– Keys allowed to log in (created later)config– Settings for SSH connections (optional)

-Why the odd folder name?
-The dot (.) makes the folder hidden on Windows.
-This keeps your keys out of sight.
+The dot (.) in the folder name makes it hidden on Windows.
+This helps keep your keys out of sight.

 File Permissions: Keep Your Keys Safe